hiverge/hive-cli/docs/TROUBLESHOOTING.md

 **A:** We use Docker BuildKit secrets to securely embed your private dependencies during the build process.
 Here's how you can do it:

+1. **Create secret environment variable**: Set an environment variable in your shell that contains the secret value.
+For example, if you're using a GitHub token to access private repositories, you can set it like this:

+    ```bash
+    export GITHUB_TOKEN=your_github_token_here
+    ```

+2. **Pass the secret in Hive-CLI config yaml**:

+    ```yaml
+    sandbox:
+        build_secret: GITHUB_TOKEN
+    ```

-1. **Update your Dockerfile**: Make sure your Dockerfile is set up to use the build secret.
+3. **Update your Dockerfile**: Make sure your Dockerfile is set up to use the build secret.
 You can use the `RUN --mount=type=secret,id=mysecret` syntax to access the secret in your build steps.
-For example, here's an example snippet of a Dockerfile.
-Two steps required:
+Here's an example snippet of a Dockerfile that uses a GitHub token to install private dependencies:

     ```Dockerfile